-Jerald's architecture career began at while still studying at the University of Houston, a school where graduated as class valedictorian of the College of Architecture's 1986 undergraduate class.
+Jerald's architecture career began while still studying at the University of Houston, a school where he graduated as class valedictorian of the College of Architecture's 1986 undergraduate class.
 Licensed as an architect in 1990, he was an early user of the PC to produce architectural designs, working drawings, and 3D renderings on projects for Compaq Computer Corporation, Time Warner Communications, and a number of restaurants, churches, and small businesses.

 For its 50th anniversary in 1995, the University of Houston College of Architecture selected Jerald as one of its 50 most outstanding graduates and elected him to its Hall of Fame.